-“Although automakers issue a Manufacturer Suggested Retail Price (MSRP) with each vehicle, smart shoppers will plan and ask to negotiate below this number,” said Matt Smith, senior editor at CarGurus.
+“Although automakers issue a Manufacturer Suggested Retail Price (MSRP) with each vehicle, smart shoppers will plan and ask to negotiate below this number,” said Matt Smith, deputy editor at CarGurus.
 “Instead of MSRP, research the vehicle’s invoice price — that’s the price the dealership likely paid for the car.
 With incentives and ‘holdbacks’ factored in, most dealerships will have room to cut a deal closer to the invoice price than the MSRP.”

 Is There Special Financing Available?

 “As far as financing is concerned, understand whether there are special interest rates or special lease programs that are available,” said Nana-Sinkam.
 “Ask, ‘What rates are available if I finance through your bank instead of bringing in my own financing from my bank or credit union?'”